The $K$-Theory of the Sphere with the Antipodal Involution: Introduction

+where $C(S^d)$ denotes the set of complex-valued continuous functions on the sphere $S^d$.
+Recently an iterative construction was given in \cite{SBS} to construct unitaries in matrix algebras over $C(S^d)$ that will represent the appropriate generators of the non-zero $K$-theory classes, for all $d$.
+In this article we will conduct a similar study of the real $K$-theory of the sphere $S^d$ with the antipodal involution $\fa$, using the unitary picture of real $K$-theory for real $C \sp *$-algebras developed in \cite{BL}.

 It is a familiar adage that theory of commutative unital $C \sp *$-algebras is equivalent to the theory of compact Hausdorff spaces; and that the theory commutative non-unital $C \sp *$-algebras is equivalent to the theory of locally compact Hausdorff spaces.
-Furthermore under this equivalence, the topological $K$-theory corresponds to the operator algebra $K$-theory.
-More precisely, there is a natural isomorphism
+Furthermore under this equivalence, the topological $K$-theory corresponds to the operator algebra $K$-theory, via a natural isomorphism

-between graded topological $K$-theory groups and the operator $K$-theory groups, where $X$ is a compact Hausdorff space.
+between graded topological $K$-theory groups and the graded operator $K$-theory groups, where $X$ is a compact Hausdorff space.

-Less-familiar perhaps is the idea that the theory of commutative unital real $C \sp *$-algebras is equivalent to the theory of compact Hausdorff spaces with involution; and that the theory commutative non-unital real $C \sp *$-algebras is equivalent to the theory of locally compact Hausdorff spaces with involution.
+Less-familiar perhaps is the adage that the theory of commutative unital real $C \sp *$-algebras is equivalent to the theory of compact Hausdorff spaces with involution; and that the theory commutative non-unital real $C \sp *$-algebras is equivalent to the theory of locally compact Hausdorff spaces with involution.
 Indeed every real commutative unital $C \sp *$-algebra is isomorphic to

-for some compact space with continuous involution $(X, \tau)$ and every real commutative non-unital $C \sp *$-algebra is isomorphic to $C_0(X, \tau)$ for some locally compact space $X$ with involution (see Theorem~2.7.2 of \cite{Li2003}).
+for some compact space with continuous involution $(X, \tau)$; and every real commutative non-unital $C \sp *$-algebra is isomorphic to $C_0(X, \tau)$ for some locally compact space $X$ with involution (see Theorem~2.7.2 of \cite{Li2003}).
 Furthermore, there is a natural isomorphism